jrbourbeau/jrbourbeau.github.io/content/about.md

 Hi, I’m James 👋

+I'm a Senior Solutions Architect at [NVIDIA](https://www.nvidia.com) where I focus on high-performance data processing and analytics for generative AI.

-I’m a Staff Engineer at [Coiled](https://www.coiled.io).
+Prior to that, I was a Staff Engineer at [Coiled](https://www.coiled.io).
-At Coiled I focus on helping data scientists / data engineers / ML engineers deploy and scale their workloads on cloud hardware.
+At Coiled I focused on helping data scientists / data engineers / ML engineers deploy and scale their workloads on cloud hardware.
-I do this through a combination of engineering, solution architecture, customer support, and evangelism.
+I did this through a combination of engineering, solution architecture, customer support, and evangelism.

 Prior to that, I was a Software Engineer at [Quansight](https://quansight.com), where I collaborated with customers to scale data analysis workflows on distributed platforms.
 I also worked on several projects in the PyData ecosystem (Dask, Numba, Zarr).